 Villas del Sol’s unofficial status leaves the property ripe for misuse at the hands of outsiders.
 Vazquez walks the gravel road and points out homes being constructed by bonafide Villas del Sol residents who possess a legal right to the property.
-Other plots of land have been sold without permission.
+Other plots of land have been sold.
 “This is where we need help from the government.
 We’re trying to construct as quickly as possible so that the land isn’t taken from underneath us,” she says.
-The illegal sale of the properties harms everyone involved and complicates an already complex permitting process.
-“People are coming in and trying to make a profit.
+The illegal sale of the properties harms everyone involved and complicates reconstruction in a community that has already been divided.
+“People are trying to make a profit.
 Eventually, the owners will have to accept that they’ve built on land where they won’t receive permits.”

 De la Cruz’s boys run out of the house to greet Vázquez with a hug as another neighbor approaches from across the street.
 Juan Socio owns the plot of land to the right of de la Cruz’s temporary shelter.
 He works as a contractor installing intricate tile work in bathrooms and kitchens but has yet to be able to save enough money to begin leveling his property.

 Juan Socio stands on the plot of land where he intends to build a home, June 2019.

 Just down the road, Brenda Cruz and her husband are hard at work on their home despite the rain.
 The face of the structure has been sealed with cement and is beginning to take shape.
 The modest two-story home looks solid and inviting.
 The couple is unsure when they’ll have the materials and the time to finish construction but are determined to push through to the end.
 “I’m very proud of this,” says Marino, looking around at his second-floor – complete with three bedrooms, a bathroom, and a staircase.

 Cruz’s husband Marino shows off the couple’s work, June 2019.